Chart Color Schemes

 Bensville has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Bensville's population is estimated at around 2,545 as of Nov 2025.
-This reflects an increase of 45 people (1.8%) since the 2021 Census, which reported a population of 2,500 people.
-The change is inferred from the resident population of 2,512, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 516 persons per square kilometer, providing significant space per person and potential room for further development.
-Bensville's 1.8% growth since census positions it within 1.3 percentage points of the SA3 area (3.1%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 72.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of Bensville is around 2,544, reflecting an increase of 44 people since the 2021 Census which reported a population of 2,500.
+This growth is inferred from AreaSearch's estimation of the resident population at 2,512 based on examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+The population density ratio is 516 persons per square kilometer.
+Bensville's 1.8% growth since census compares to the SA3 area's 3.2%, demonstrating competitive growth fundamentals.
+Overseas migration contributed approximately 72.0% of overall population gains during recent periods.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Considering the projected demographic shifts, over this period, projections indicate a decline in overall population, with the Bensville statistical area's population expected to contract by 48 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to expand by 103 people.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+By 2041, the suburb's population is projected to contract by 46 persons according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group which is projected to expand by 107 people.

 Frequently Asked Questions - Population